 “Calm down, it’s probably just a fuse.”

-“But it was so nice and I was finally forgetting I was spending the night in the Haunted Mansion.”
+“But it was so nice and I was finally forgetting the fact that I was spending the night in the Haunted Mansion.”

 “Don’t worry about it,” Bastian kissed him, “We don’t need lights.”